speardragon/speardragon.github.io/_posts/Computer Science/OS/2022-10-03-[OS] Deadlocks.md

      - (e.g., read-only files)
    - must hold for non-sharable resources.
    - Depends on resources
-   - Not practical
+   - Not practical - 의미가 없음(실현 불가능0)

 <br>

 2) Hold and Wait - must guarantee that whenever a process requests a resource, it does not hold any other resources.
    - One shot allocation
      - Require process to request and be allocated all its resources  before it begins execution,
    - or allow process to request resources only when the process has  none.